TheAstrixProject/bacon-flavored-coffee/README.md

-#Be sure to compile the main.coffee file into main.js.
+#Be sure to compile the main.coffee file.
     coffee -c main.coffee